CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 Number of compute nodes dispatched by the slurm scheduler is specified in the run script using #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY where the maximum value of tasks per node or YY limited by many CPUs are on the compute node.

-For c5n.18xlarge, there are 36 CPUs, so maximum value of YY is 36 or --ntask-per-node=36.
+For c5n.18xlarge, there are 36 CPUs/node, so maximum value of YY is 36 or --ntask-per-node=36.

 If running a job with 180 processors, this would require the --nodes=XX or XX to be set to 5 compute nodes, as 36x5=180.

 The setting for NPCOLxNPROW must also be a maximum of 180, ie. 18 x 10 or 10 x 18 to use all of the CPUs in the parallel cluster.

+For c5n.9xlarge, there are 18 CPUS/node, so maximum value of YY is 18 or --ntask-per-node=18.

+If running a job with 180 processors, this would require the --nodes=XX or XX to be set to 10 compute nodes, as 18x10=180.

 ```{note}
 If you submit a slurm job requesting more nodes than are available in the region, then you will get the following message when you use the squeue command under NODELIST(REASON): (Nodes required for job are DOWN, DRAINED or reserved for jobs in higher priority partition)